 Extremely delicious, it is best had with plain steamed rice.
 The addition of raw mustard oil to the end product makes it more appetizing.
 If Ilish (river water fish) is not available, it can be prepared with prawns.
+This recipe is apt for a party to introduce something new and yummy to your dear ones.

 - 2-3 pieces of Ilish fish, shallow fried